How do I check PC hardware specifications?

 Importance of Checking PC Hardware Specifications:

-Initially, if you plan to buy a new laptop and are unaware of how to check system configuration as per your requirements before buying any computer.
+Initially, suppose you plan to buy a new laptop and are unaware of how to check the system configuration per your requirements, before purchasing any computer.
+In that case, it is essential to do so.
 In that case, this article aims to guide you through checking PC hardware specifications.

-Secondly, understanding your PC’s hardware specifications can help you identify its capabilities and limitations whether installing new software, upgrading components, or troubleshooting issues, knowing your hardware specifications is essential for a smooth computing experience.
+Another thing is, knowing your PC’s hardware specifications helps you understand what your system can do and where its limits are, whether you’re installing new software, upgrading a part, or solving a problem.
+Knowing hardware details is essential for a smooth computing experience.

-Here are the ways to check system configuration:
+Here are the ways to check the system configuration:

-Note: If you can’t find these options, be sure to update your Windows operating system.
-To learn more about Windows, go to Microsoft.
+Note: If you can not find the options, update your Windows system.
+To know more, visit Microsoft.

 Using Windows System Information:

-• Go to the start menu > type “System Information“, and you’ll find a comprehensive overview of your system’s specifications, including processor, memory, storage, and more.
+• Head to the start menu > type “System Information“, and you’ll find a complete overview of your system’s specifications, including processor, memory, storage, and more.

 Check system configuration via "System Information."